tigawanna/shamiri-rick-and-morty-challenge/docs/Conclusion.md

 - view other people's notes
 - sharing URL's will maintain activity state  using search parameters
-- Authentication with Email-Password , password reset and email verification + google and github OAuth sign-in.
-  - light and dark mode powered by `TailwindCSS` and `DaisyUI` , new themes can be added with a single line addition to `tailwind.config.js`
+- Authentication with Email-Password , password reset and email verification + google and github OAuth sign-in. responsive design with light and dark mode powered by `TailwindCSS` and `DaisyUI` , new themes can be added with a single line addition to `tailwind.config.js`

 Challenges: